couchbase/couchbase-python-client/docs/using_the_python_sdk.rst

 .. warning::
     Some older linux platforms to not provide defaults (Python version, OpenSSL, C++ 17 support, etc.) that meet the Python SDK's minimum requirements.
 Be sure to update to the minimum requirements prior to installing the SDK.
+    See the `dockerfiles folder <https://github.com/couchbase/couchbase-python-client/tree/master/examples/dockerfiles>`_ in the Python SDK examples folder for references to working setups for various linux platforms.

 After the above have been installed, pip install ``setuptools`` and ``wheel`` (see command below).